amvro23/biogas/README.md

 ```

 # Reactor
-First you have to create an object for the test reactor.
+First you have to create an instance for the test reactor.
 ```Python
 test_reac = SingleBed()
 ```